pushdown99/pushdown99.github.io/blog/_posts/2024-12-02-kubernetes.md

   - [Install and Set Up kubectl on Windows](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)
 - Administer a Cluster
   - [Administration with kubeadm](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/)
+    - Adding Linux worker nodes
+    - Adding Windows worker nodes
+    - Upgrading kubeadm clusters
+    - Upgrading Linux nodes
+    - Upgrading Windows nodes
+    - Configuring a cgroup driver
+    - Certificate Management with kubeadm
+    - Reconfiguring a kubeadm cluster
+    - Changing The Kubernetes Package Repository
   - [Overprovision Node Capacity For A Cluster](https://kubernetes.io/docs/tasks/administer-cluster/node-overprovisioning/)
   - [Migrating from dockershim](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/)
+    - Changing the Container Runtime on a Node from Docker Engine to containerd
+    - Migrate Docker Engine nodes from dockershim to cri-dockerd
+    - Find Out What Container Runtime is Used on a Node
+    - Troubleshooting CNI plugin-related errors
+    - Check whether dockershim removal affects you
+    - Migrating telemetry and security agents from dockershim
   - [Generate Certificates Manually](https://kubernetes.io/docs/tasks/administer-cluster/certificates/)
   - [Manage Memory, CPU, and API Resources](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/)
+    - Configure Default Memory Requests and Limits for a Namespace
+    - Configure Default CPU Requests and Limits for a Namespace
+    - Configure Minimum and Maximum Memory Constraints for a Namespace
+    - Configure Minimum and Maximum CPU Constraints for a Namespace
+    - Configure Memory and CPU Quotas for a Namespace
+    - Configure a Pod Quota for a Namespace
   - [Install a Network Policy Provider](https://kubernetes.io/docs/tasks/administer-cluster/network-policy-provider/)
+    - Use Antrea for NetworkPolicy
+    - Use Calico for NetworkPolicy
+    - Use Cilium for NetworkPolicy
+    - Use Kube-router for NetworkPolicy
+    - Romana for NetworkPolicy
+    - Weave Net for NetworkPolicy
   - [Access Clusters Using the Kubernetes API](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/)
   - [Advertise Extended Resources for a Node](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/)
   - [Autoscale the DNS Service in a Cluster](https://kubernetes.io/docs/tasks/administer-cluster/dns-horizontal-autoscaling/)